-We are grateful to the "Knowledge in Motion" (KiM) long-term project, Unabhängiges Deutsches Institut für Multidisziplinäre Forschung (DIMF), for partially funding this implementation, case study, and publication under grants D2014F1P04518 and D2014F2P04518 and to its senior scientific members, especially to Dr. Friedrich Hülsmann, Gottfried Wilhelm Leibniz Bibliothek (GWLB) Hannover, to Dipl.-Biol.
+We are grateful to the "Knowledge in Motion" (KiM) long-term project, Unabhängiges Deutsches Institut für Multidisziplinäre Forschung (DIMF), for partially funding this implementation, case study, and publication and to its senior scientific members, especially to Dr. Friedrich Hülsmann, Gottfried Wilhelm Leibniz Bibliothek (GWLB) Hannover, to Dipl.-Biol.
 Birgit Gersbeck-Schierholz, Leibniz Universität Hannover, and to Dipl.-Ing.
 Martin Hofmeister, Hannover, for fruitful discussion, inspiration, practical multi-disciplinary case studies, and the analysis of advanced concepts.
-We are grateful to Dipl.-Ing.
-Hans-Günther Müller, Cray, for his work on flexible practical solutions to architectural challenges and excellent technical support.
-We are grateful to all national and international partners in the Geo Exploration and Information cooperations for their constructive and trans-disciplinary support.
-We thank the Science and High Performance Supercomputing Centre (SHPSC) for long-term support of collaborative research since 1997, including the GEXI developments and case studies.
+We are grateful to all national and international partners in the GEXI cooperations for their constructive and trans-disciplinary support.